 - Other existing reporting standards for prospective basic science studies involving human participants and how such standards would fulfill the aims described in the NIH Policy on the Dissemination of NIH-Funded Clinical Trial Information; and

-- Any other point the respondent feels is relevant for NIH to consider in implementing this policy for timely registration and reporting of prospective basic science studies involving human participants.
+- Any other point the respondent feels is relevant for the NIH to consider in implementing this policy for timely registration and reporting of prospective basic science studies involving human participants.

-Responses to this RFI must be submitted electronically at: https://grants.nih.gov/grants/rfi/rfi.cfm?ID=80
+Responses to this RFI must be submitted electronically at https://grants.nih.gov/grants/rfi/rfi.cfm?ID=80.

 Responses must be received by November 12, 2018.